-2. In August 2013, a covered associate of Respondent made a campaign contribution to a candidate for elected office in Massachusetts, which office had influence over selecting investment advisers for a public pension plan in Massachusetts.
-Within two years of this contribution, Respondent provided advisory services for compensation to the public pension plan.
+2. In December 2011 and April 2012, a covered associate of Respondent made campaign contributions to a candidate for elected office and an elected official in New York, New York, both of whom had influence over selecting investment advisers for a public pension plan in New York, New York.
+Within two years of these contributions, Respondent provided advisory services for compensation to the public pension plan.
 By providing those advisory services for compensation, Respondent violated Section 206(4) of the Advisers Act and Rule 206(4)-5 thereunder.